Jaffer Zaidi

 Jaffer Zaidi (جعفر زیدی) is a Pakistani musician, singer-songwriter, composer and pianist.
 He is best known as the lead vocalist of semiclassical band Kaavish.
-Propelled to success with the release of three singles "Bachpan", "Choti Khushiyaan", "Tere Pyar Mein" and album Gunkali, Zaidi has established himself as one of leading musicians in country.
+Propelled to success with the release of three singles "Bachpan", "Choti Khushiyaan", "Tere Pyar Mein" and album Gunkali, Zaidi has established himself as one of the leading musicians in country.

-Zaidi's album Gunkali received two nominations at 10th Lux Style Awards, including Best Artist for Zaidi and Best Producer for Faisal Rafi.
+Zaidi's album Gunkali received two nominations at the 10th Lux Style Awards, including Best Artist for Zaidi and Best Producer for Faisal Rafi.
 It brought him a critical appraisal earning him a nomination at Best Debut award.
 Zaidi has also appeared in music reality series Coke Studio in three seasons, both as a musician and as a featured artist.
 With season 9, Zaidi made his debut as a music director and producer leading a team of singers under his supervision.

 Personal life

 He is the son of Shehryar Zaidi, a Pakistani television actor, and singer Nayyara Noor He married actress Yamina Peerzada in 2017.